Collegiate secret societies in North America: University of Georgia

-A group unique to the University of Georgia is the men's secret society known as the Order of the Greek Horsemen, which annually inducts five fraternity men, all leaders of the Greek Fraternity system.
-Likewise, the highest achievement a male can attain at the university is claimed by the Gridiron Secret Society.
+The highest achievement a male can attain at the university is claimed by the Gridiron secret society.
+Palladia secret society was founded in 1978 as the highest honor a woman can attain at the University of Georgia.
+Since 2003, Palladia has publicly recognized its members.
+A group unique to the University of Georgia is the men's secret society known as the Order of the Greek Horsemen, which annually inducts five fraternity men, all leaders of the fraternity system.

-Palladia Secret Society was founded in the early 1960s as the highest honor a woman can attain at the University of Georgia.
-Palladia inducts approximately twelve women each fall and has an extensive network of alumni, including administrators at the University of Georgia and prominent female leaders across the state.
 The Panhellenic sororities also have a secret society known as Trust of the Pearl, which inducts five accomplished sorority women each spring.
-The Sphinx Club is the oldest honorary society at the University of Georgia, recognizing students, faculty, staff, and alumni who have made significant contributions to the university, the State of Georgia, and the nation.
-Membership in this organization is not secret; however, all business and happenings of the organization are.

 University of Michigan

 The University of Michigan Ann Arbor hosts three secret societies: Order of Angell, Phoenix, and the Vulcan Senior Engineering Society.
 Order of Angell and Phoenix were once under the umbrella group "The Tower Society", the name referring to their location at the top of the Michigan Union Tower.
 Michigauma (Order of Angell) was all male, while Adara (Phoenix) was all female.

 Order of Angell, known as "Order", is an evolved version of a previous society Michigauma.
 It was inspired by the rituals and culture of the Native Americans of the United States.
 Since its creation in 1902, the group is credited with creating Dance Marathon, one of the largest charitable events at the University of Michigan, and the construction of the Michigan Union, for which it was granted permanent space on the top floors of the tower which they refer to as the "tomb."
 In 2007 the group changed its name to Order of Angell and later, in 2021, the group officially disbanded.

 Phoenix (formerly known as Adara), holding to astrological roots, was formed in the late 1970s by the women leaders on campus.
 In the early 1980s, they joined the tower society and occupied the sixth floor of the tower just below Michigamua.
 Phoenix, alongside Order, is now co-ed.
 Phoenix was disbanded in March 2021 via a vote of an overwhelming majority.

-Vulcan Senior Engineering Society, known as "the Vulcans", occupied the fifth floor of the Union Tower, though they were not formally a part of the tower society.
-They draw their heritage from the Roman god Vulcan.
-The group that used to do its tapping publicly is known for its long black robes and its financial contributions to the University of Michigan College of Engineering.
+Vulcan Senior Engineering Society, known as "the Vulcans" was organized in 1904 as a senior engineering honorary society.
+It occupied the fifth floor of the Union Tower.
+Its draws its heritage from the Roman god Vulcan.
+The group supports scholarships for the University of Michigan College of Engineering.
+The Vulcans have not been active since 2010.